How To Make a DIY Double Sided Dog Bandana [SEWING PATTERN]

 You’re almost done with your new doggy fashions!
 Press the bandana with your iron one more time so that your edges are nice and crisp.

-And finally, use your sewing machine or hand stitch to close the small opening you used to flip everything.
+Use your sewing machine or hand stitch to close the small opening you used to flip everything.

 Optionally, you can also top stitch all the way around the bandana to give it an extra-professional finished look!